VictorGreco/master-software-development/programming-fundamentals/values-types-operators-exercises/readme.md

-# values-types-operators | Exercises explained
+# programming-fundamentals | Exercises explained

 ## Introduction
 This exercises are made with **npm** and **unit testing**.
 Before starting make sure you have **node** installed on your machine.
 If not you can [install node here](https://nodejs.org/en/).